lliendo/Radar/docs/plugins-development.rst

         previous_status = check[0].previous_status

 Note that in the above example we're only inspecting the first contact and check.
-Remember that you always receive two lists, so you'll probably need to iterate them in order to achieve your plugin's task.
+Remember that you always receive two lists, so you may need to iterate them in order to achieve your plugin's task.